Irish College in Paris: Eighteenth century

 The Irish College in Paris was open to all the counties and provinces in Ireland.
 In 1738, the college chapel was rebuilt under the direction of the architect Pierre Boscry.
 The number of students went on increasing until, in 1764, it reached 160.
 It was therefore found necessary to build a second college.
-The building was commenced in 1769 in rue du Cheval Vert, now rue des Irlandais, and the junior section of the students was transferred to the new college in 1776.
+The building was commenced in 1769 in Rue du Cheval Vert, now Rue des Irlandais (fr), and the junior section of the students was transferred to the new college in 1776.
 The students were divided into two categories, one, the more numerous, consisting of priests already ordained in Ireland, and the other of juniors aspiring to orders.
 Both sections attended the university classes, either at the Collège de Plessis, or at that of Navarre, or at the Sorbonne.
 The course of study extended over six years, of which two were given to philosophy, three to theology, and one to special preparation for pastoral work.
 The more talented students remained two years longer to qualify for degrees in theology, or in canon law.

 In virtue of the papal bull of Pope Urban VIII, Piis Christi fidelium, dated 10 July 1626, and granted in favour of all Irish colleges already established or to be established in France, Spain, Flanders, or elsewhere, the junior students were promoted to orders ad titulum missionis in Hiberniâ, even extra tempora, and without dimissorial letters, on the representation of the rector of the college – a privilege withdrawn, as regards dimissorial letters, by Pope Gregory XVI.
 The students in priestly orders were able to support themselves to a large extent by their Mass stipends.
 Many burses, too, were founded for the education of students at the Lombard college.
 Among the founders were nine Irish bishops, thirty-two Irish priests, four medical doctors, some laymen engaged in civil or military pursuits, and a few pious women.
 The college was governed in the eighteenth century by four Irish priests called provisors, one from each province of Ireland.
 They were elected by the votes of the students and confirmed by the Archbishop of Paris, who, as superior major, nominated one of them to the office of the principal.
 In 1788, the system of government by provisors was abolished, and one rector was appointed.